 We handle many types of truck accident cases in Mobile, including:

-- Underride: due to the height disparity between a passenger car and a tractor-trailer, a collision could lead to the passenger car sliding or being wedged beneath the trailer of the truck.
+- Underride: Due to the height disparity between a passenger car and a tractor-trailer, a collision could lead to the passenger car sliding or wedged beneath the truck’s trailer.
 This could result in catastrophic injuries for the occupants of the car, including decapitation.

-- Jackknife: if a truck driver fails to use the proper techniques when braking or rounding a corner, the trailer of the truck could swing away from the cab at an angle (jackknife).
+- Jackknife: If a truck driver fails to use the proper techniques when braking or rounding a corner, the truck’s trailer could swing away from the cab at an angle (jackknife).
 This could lead to the driver losing control of the truck and sliding into other vehicles or rolling over.

-- Rollovers: a large truck might roll over if a truck driver takes a corner too quickly, the truck jackknifes or the truck leaves the road.
-A tire blowout could also “trip” a truck, causing the driver to lose control and the truck to roll over.
+- Rollovers: A large truck might roll over if a driver takes a corner too quickly, the truck jackknifes, or it leaves the road.
+A tire blowout could also “trip” a truck, causing the driver to lose control and rollover.

 Our Mobile semi-truck accident attorneys are dedicated to helping crash victims hold trucking companies and their drivers accountable for causing preventable collisions.
 We can work with experts, including crash reconstruction experts, to determine the cause of your accident.
 Then, we can go up against the responsible party or parties on your behalf.